Everything You Need to Know about Solar Panels in Winter

 Damage Caused by Winter Storms

 While not every winter storm is catastrophic, we’ve all experienced the wrath of a particularly powerful storm: downed trees and power lines, damage to our homes and cars, and more.
-It’s only natural that we consider what happens if a storm wreaks havoc on your solar system.
+It’s only natural that we consider what happens if a storm wreaks havoc on your solar panels in winter.

 When you work with PosiGen, you’ll receive high-quality solar panels that are designed to face the elements.
 Damage is unlikely, but in the event it does happen during a snowstorm, we have you covered.
 All leased solar electricity systems from PosiGen are fully maintained and insured.
 If your panels receive any damage from naturally inclement weather, we will take care of the repairs — at no cost to you.